hiaac-finance/m2fgb/README.md

 ## Overview

 This repository contains the implementation of M²FGB and executed experiments.
-The `scripts` directory contains Python scripts for data processing, model training, and evaluation, while the `notebooks` directory contains Jupyter notebooks for model experimentation, and visualization.
+The `scripts` directory contains Python scripts for data processing, model training, and evaluation, while the `notebooks` directory contains Jupyter notebooks with usage examples and visualization.

 ## Installation